 - Alan’s Wildlife Tours A naturalist guide focusing on tree kangaroos, birds and nocturnal wildlife on the Atherton Tablelands.

 A picturesque drive through the Atherton Tablelands takes you to the Nerada Tea Plantation.
 Book in for their famous Devonshire tea or a special high tea.
 Spoil yourself with a cup of tea and freshly made scones with native plum jam and fresh cream while admiring the views across the tea estate.
 Have a look behind the scenes with a farm tour or tea blending experience.
 The Nerada Tea plantation is friendly to the environment and local wildlife.
-It is pesticide free, irrigates from the rainfall and participates in tree regenerating.
+It is pesticide-free, irrigates from the rainfall and participates in tree regeneration.
 You may see one of the resident Lumholtz tree kangaroos that call the plantation home.
+If planning a visit always check the opening hours first as they can be inconsistent.

 - The Crawfords Lookout 3 km circuit which offers spectacular views of the North Johnstone River